 The specific symptoms associated with TRAPS vary from one person to another.
 Nearly all affected individuals will develop recurrent episodes of high-grade fever, pain and inflammation.
 However, some individuals may only develop fever or only fever and abdominal pain.
 The duration of the episodes varies, but they usually last more than one week.
 Some individuals may experience constant inflammation.

 Characteristic febrile episodes may also be accompanied by chills, abdominal pain, headaches, joint pain (arthralgia), chest pain, and muscle pain (myalgia), stiffness and tightness.
-Abdominal pain may be associated with nausea, vomiting, and diarrhea or constipation.
+Abdominal pain may be associated with nausea, vomiting, diarrhea or constipation.
 Chest pain is caused by inflammation of the thin covering (pleura) that lines the lungs (pleuritis).
-In some cases, muscle pain is severe.
+In some people, muscle pain is severe.

 Muscle pain may be associated with skin lesions, specifically tender, warm, reddish (erythematous), raised plaques.
-Skin lesions develop during a febrile episode and they move from the proximal toward distal sites of the body.
+Skin lesions develop during a febrile episode, and they move from the proximal toward distal sites of the body.
 Skin lesions may last anywhere from a few days to three weeks.
 Skin lesions associated with TRAPS usually begin as tiny bumps (macules or papules) that spread and come together to form larger lesions (plaques).

 Individuals with TRAPS may also develop painful inflammation of the delicate membranes that line the inside of the eyelids (conjunctivitis).
 This may occur with or without swelling of the eyelids (periorbital edema).
 Additional symptoms that have been reported in males with TRAPS include testicular pain and a higher rate of inguinal hernia than is found in the general population.
 Inguinal hernia is a condition in which a portion of the intestines protrudes through a tear in the lower abdominal wall.

 A serious complication that occurs in approximately 10-15 percent of TRAPS cases is amyloidosis, a condition in which specialized proteins called amyloids abnormally accumulate in various tissues and organs of the body.
 For example, amyloid may accumulate in the kidneys, impairing kidney function and potentially causing life-threatening complications such as kidney failure.
 Although the kidneys are most often affected, numerous other organs can potentially become involved.
 Nowadays, the incidence of amyloidosis in TRAPS is much lower due to earlier diagnosis and use of targeted therapies.

 The characteristic episodes of TRAPS may be triggered or worsened due to stress, minor trauma and exercise.
 However, no specific trigger is necessary for the development of episodes.

 Therapy with high doses of corticosteroids (e.g., prednisone) is often successful at treating the characteristic episodes of TRAPS.
-However, the effectiveness of this drug often decreases over time and prolonged therapy with high-doses of prednisone can cause serious side effects.
-Nonsteroidal anti-inflammatory drugs (NSAIDs) can be beneficial in treating fever, but are not effective against other symptoms of TRAPS.
+However, the effectiveness of this drug often decreases over time and prolonged therapy with high doses of prednisone can cause serious side effects.
+Nonsteroidal anti-inflammatory drugs (NSAIDs) can be beneficial in treating fever but are not effective against other symptoms of TRAPS.
 Neither corticosteroids nor NSAIDs reduces the frequency of attacks.

 Information on current clinical trials is posted on the Internet at www.clinicaltrials.gov.
 All studies receiving U.S. Government funding, and some supported by private industry, are posted on this government web site.